Dell Stewart, John Brooks Tree Log Paper Book WorkshopsDates: December 1, December 8, December 10

 Cost: $50 General public

 In this workshop led by Dell Stewart, participants will experiment with hand-building techniques to create a small sculptural or functional ceramic form.
 Dell will share hand-building techniques to help participants design, sculpt and decorate with clay.
 Participants will gain hands-on experience in forming shapes using pinching and coiling and surface mark-making.
-Clay is an excellent tool for observation of nature.
-Participants will discuss the various vessels, sculptural elements and flowers and plants in the exhibition, with the aim to encourage sculptural experimentation.
-Works will be fired and glazed and available for pick up in January.
+Clay is an excellent tool for the observation of nature.
+Participants will discuss the various vessels, sculptural elements, flowers and plants in the exhibition, with the aim of encouraging sculptural experimentation.
+Works will be fired and glazed and will be available for pick up in January.
 Cost covers materials and firing.

 *Please note that a minimum of five people are required to run the workshops.
 The artists reserve the right to cancel a class if the minimum number of bookings is not reached.
 You will be notified at least three days prior to the class if cancellation is deemed necessary.